dwavesystems/dwave-ocean-sdk/docs/concepts/variables.rst

 Variables
 =========

-.. todo:: this section and do with some work, especially related to nonlinear
+.. todo:: this section can do with some work, especially related to nonlinear
     models

 |dwave_short|'s :term:`samplers <sampler>` mostly\ [#]_ solve